Benefits Of Pre And Post Workout Stretchings

 DYNAMIC STRETCHING (PRE-WORKOUT)

-STATIC STRETCHING (POST WORKOUT)
+STATIC STRETCHING (POST-WORKOUT)

-This stretching should be performed at the end of a workout to help the body cool down and prevent the muscle from tightening up.
+This stretching should be performed at the end of a workout to help the body cool down and prevent the muscles from tightening up.
 30 seconds is the minimum duration to get the benefits of stretching.

 I am not asking you to completely follow each and everything the way they have shown in the video.
-In fact, I want you to take it as a reference and do only what you think is appropriate for your workout.
+I want you to take it as a reference and do only what you think is appropriate for your workout.
 In all the stretchings, breathe easily and avoid the tendency to hold your breath.

 AVOID stretching if –